 Your doctor will complete his/her portion of the report and will mail the original copy to the Department of Labor and Industries.

-If you have a question not answered by the information here, please contact us.
+If you have a question not answered by the information here, please email us at: wscmail@esd.wa.gov

-The AmeriCorps Member Assistance Program (MAP) is designed to provide accessible and quality mental health services to AmeriCorps members through confidential and 24/7counseling services.
+The AmeriCorps Member Assistance Program (MAP) is designed to provide accessible and quality mental health services to AmeriCorps members through confidential and 24/7 counselling services.
+This year we are happy to announce that our AmeriCorps members will receive the MAP premium membership through the support of Serve Washington.
+Here is a list of the benefits available you this term through MAP:

 There is no right or wrong way to feel after experiencing an unsettling event.
 Click the icon above for tips on coping with abnormal events, and when to seek help.